 To work around this issue you can try:

 - Temporarily changing the wifi password on your router

 - Creating a temporary guest network for setting up your Ring device

 - Setting up your Ring device on someone else's wifi network

-After setting your Ring device up successfully, it will update its firmware (internal software), and special characters will no longer be an issue.
+After successfully setting your Ring device, it will update its firmware (internal software), and special characters will no longer be an issue.
 You can then restore your previous router password, or remove the guest network, and set your Ring device up again with as many special characters as you'd like in your wifi password.

-Note that if you change the password on your router after setting up your Ring Doorbell, you will need to reconnect it to tell it your new wifi password.
-To do so, navigate to Device Health, and select Change wifi Network.
+Note: If you change the password on your router after setting up your Ring Doorbell, you will need to reconnect it to tell it your new wifi password.

 - Make sure you're checking the mailbox for the email address associated with your Ring account.

 - Try searching your email for the subject line of the password reset email: “Set Up Your New Password Now”.

 - Double-check spam folders or other filters that might be active on your email account.